Harvey Marion LaFollette: Indiana educator

 He began teaching in the public schools as soon as he returned from abroad and became a school principal and a county superintendent before running for statewide office at the age of 28.
 He was elected to two terms as Indiana Superintendent of Public Instruction.
 In this job, he established a number of reforms as he standardized the textbooks and regularized the financial systems.

 LaFollette, Tennessee

-Along with his youngest brother, Grant LaFollette, Harvey then moved some 400 mi to the south and purchased more than 37000 acre of land in the Tennessee mountains.
-He established and served as president and general manager of a company that eventually employed 1,500 people and became the largest blast furnace in the Southern United States.
-He built a railroad that allowed his product to be shipped.
-The town that grew up around his business venture was named LaFollette in his honor and became the county seat of Campbell County.
+Along with his youngest brother, Grant LaFollette, Harvey then moved 400 mi to the south and purchased more than 37000 acre of land in the Tennessee mountains.
+He co-founded the LaFollette Coal, Iron, and Railway Company with his brother, and served as president and general manager.
+The company eventually employed 1,500 people and became the largest blast furnace in the Southern United States.
+The brothers launched a railroad company to support their production.
+They also founded the town of LaFollette TN, which became the county seat of Campbell County.